NehzUx/NewInML2019/README.md

-### The first  forum for newcomers to ML is co-located with NeurIPS, Vancouver, BC, Canada, Monday, December 9th, 2019.
+### The first  forum for newcomers to ML is co-located with NeurIPS, East Meeting Level 11,12, Vancouver Convention Center, Vancouver, BC, Canada, Monday, December 9th, 2019.

 # Mission